-Within its life time, additional invalid blocks may develop with NAND Flash memory.
-Refer to the qualification report for the actual data.
+Within its life time, the additional invalid blocks may develop with NAND Flash memory.
+Refer to the qualification report for the block failure rate.
 The following possible failure modes should be considered to implement a highly reliable system.
 In the case of status read failure after erase or program, block replacement should be done.
 Because program status fail during a page program does not affect the data of the other pages in the same block, block replacement can be executed with a page-sized buffer by finding an erased empty block and reprogramming the current target data and copying the rest of the replaced block.
-To improve the efficiency of memory space, it is recommended that the read or verification failure due to single bit error be reclaimed by ECC without any block replacement.
-The said additional block failure rate does not include those reclaimed blocks.
+In case of Read, ECC must be employed.
+To improve the efficiency of memory space, it is recommended that the read failure due to single bit error should be reclaimed by ECC without any block replacement.
+The block failure rate in the qualification report does not include those reclaimed blocks.

-Failure Mode Detection and Countermeasure sequence Erase Failure Status Read after Erase> Block Replacement Write Program Failure Status Read after Program> Block Replacement Read back (Verify after Program)> Block Replacement or ECC Correction Read Single Bit Failure Verify ECC -> ECC Correction
+Failure Mode Detection and Countermeasure sequence Write Erase Failure Status Read after Erase> Block Replacement vvnie Program Failure Status Read after Program> Block Replacement Read Single Bit Failure Verify ECC -> ECC Correction